HF-2507

 Plain Language

-Operators must implement reasonable measures to prevent their conversational AI service from: (1) producing visual depictions of sexually explicit material for minor account holders, (2) telling minors they should engage in sexually explicit conduct, and (3) sexually objectifying minor account holders.
-The definitions of "sexually explicit conduct" and "visual depiction" incorporate the federal definitions under 18 U.S.C. §2256.
-The standard is "reasonable measures" — not absolute prevention — so operators have some implementation flexibility but must demonstrate affirmative steps to block this content for minors.
+Operators must implement reasonable measures to prevent their conversational AI service from (a) producing visual depictions of sexually explicit material for minor account holders, (b) directing or encouraging minor account holders to engage in sexually explicit conduct, and (c) sexually objectifying minor account holders.
+'Sexually explicit conduct' and 'visual depiction' incorporate the federal definitions from 18 U.S.C. § 2256.
+This is a reasonable-measures standard, not an absolute prohibition — but operators must demonstrate affirmative steps to prevent these outputs.

 Statutory Text